COVID-19 antibodies might not last for long, which could be bad news for a vaccine

 If you’re one of the fortunate ones who have had COVID-19 and fully recovered, it’s comforting to think that the worst is over and done with and you’re now immune—free to carry on your life without having to worry about getting sick from the virus.
 The thing is, that might not be the reality, and you might be able to catch COVID-19 again, reports Business Insider.

 That’s according to a small, new study published yesterday in the journal Nature Medicine.
-In the study, the researchers found that the antibodies people who were previously infected with the coronavirus that causes COVID-19 developed rapidly declined as time went on.
+In the study, the researchers found that people infected with COVID-19 quickly developed antibodies but that these antibodies declined as time went on.
 The study found that this was true for people who experienced COVID-19 symptoms and for people who were asymptomatic.

 By just eight weeks after recovering from COVID-19, 40% of asymptomatic people saw their antibodies drop to undetectable levels.
 And for 13% of people who showed symptoms of COVID-19, the antibodies in their blood dropped to undetectable levels within eight weeks as well.